The Iconic Martini Cocktail.

 Sitting at the bar at Le Cafe

 I was not a fan at first of the Martini.
 Certainly it was not the usual drink for me being a vineyard girl.
-It did grow on me and it is the cocktail I enjoy with my dear friend Alison.
-Many an evening of enjoyment we have had sitting at the NAC Le Cafe bar having the the wonderful Brian perform the art of making a great martini for us.
+It did although grow on me.
+It is the cocktail I enjoy with my dear friend Alison.
+Many an evening of enjoyment we have had sitting at the NAC Le Cafe bar having the wonderful Brian perform the art of making a great martini just for us.
 It always was worth the wait!

 There is something lovely about being dressed up and sitting casually catching up with each other while sipping on a martini ( olives for her – lemon for me ( both Vodka – stirred not shaken) and there is always gaiety.

 I have always associated cocktails with something very grown up – like putting lipstick on or dinner parties.
-What I have come to realize is that the preparation of the martini is a ritual and the beauty of this cocktail is that are the thousands of nuances.
+What I have come to realize is that the preparation of the martini is a ritual.
+The beauty of this cocktail is that there are thousands of nuances.

-I have had forever this wonderful art deco cocktail set that I cherish.
-I have of course never used as with much of my collectibles would I want to damage them.
-However I may well on a summer evening soon be temped to bring it out and have a martini in the garden.
-Just to with toast being alive.
+I have had forever , a wonderful art deco cocktail set that I cherish.
+I have of course never used it as along with much of my collectibles I fear to damage them.
+However I may well on a summer evening soon be tempted to bring it out and have a martini in the garden.
+Just to toast being alive.